Palarong Pambansa: BPISAA Games (1948–1973)

+In 1973, the last BPISAA which was held in Vigan, Ilocos Sur.

 Palarong Pambansa (1974–present)

 In 1974, the Bureau of Public Schools-Interscholastic Athletics Association Games was renamed Palarong Pambansa.

 The 1980 Palarong Pambansa was not conducted was substituted with another tournament called Palarong Bagong Lipunan hosted by Marikina.

 In 1984, the games scheduled to be hosted in Laoag.
 However it was cancelled due to the 1983 Luzon earthquake.
 Gintong Alay director Michael Keon organized the Palarong Pilipino in Manila in place of the cancelled games in the same year.
 The games was not be held until 1988, or two years after the People Power Revolution.
 The 1988 edition was known as the Palarong Paaralang Pambansa.
 There were plans to organize the games biannually to save funds but this was aborted by the organization of the 1989 games.

 Misamis Oriental and Negros Occidental have hosted Palarong Pambansa four times each, more than any other provinces.
 Misamis Oriental hosted the Palarong Pambansa in 1975, 1977, 1978 and 1988.
 Negros Occidental hosted the games in 1974, 1979, 1998 and 2000.
 Lingayen, Pangasinan has hosted three times, in 1959, 1999 and 2012.